Table of Contents[Hide][Show]

 Jewel Cave National Monument offers two basic tours, the Scenic Tour and the Discovery Tour.
 We didn’t make to the Jewel Cave Visitor Center in time to get tickets for the Scenic Tour and took the Discovery Tour instead.
 I arrived on a summer weekday at noon so plan on visiting the caves in the morning.

 The Scenic Tour is the most popular and it’s described as strenuous since visitors will have to navigate 732 steps up and down on metal scaffolding and it lasts an hour and a quarter.
-Since kids must navigate the stairs on their own, it’s advised that kids be at least six years old.
-Kids can’t not be carried during the Scenic Tour.
+Kids must navigate the stairs on their own.
+Kids cannot be carried during the Scenic Tour.
+It is $12 for those 16 and older and $8 for 6 to 15.
+Kids under 6 aren’t advised.

 The Discovery Tour is an introduction to Jewel Cave where visitors will have to climb 15 steps.
-The park ranger explains the types of calcite have give Jewel Cave its name and how the cave was formed.
+The park ranger explains the types of calcite that give Jewel Cave its name and how the cave was formed.
 This tour lasts about 20 minutes and uses the elevator to enter and leave the cave.
+It is $4 for those 16 and older and free for kids 15 and under.

 A Historic Lantern Tour and a Wild Cave Tour are available at Jewel Cave National Monument.
 Advance reservations are required for both tours.